knpuniversity/symfony/knpu/extra-upgrade-4.0/remove-config.md

 Back to the mission!
 What about `routing.yml`?
 Copy its contents.
 I'll close a few directories... then open `config/routes.yaml`.
 Paste here!

-There is actually *already* a `config/routes/dev/annotations.yaml` file that loads annotation routes from `src/Controller`.
-But for now, we still need *our* import: it loads routes from AppBundle.
+We *already* have a `config/routes/dev/annotations.yaml` file that loads annotation routes from `src/Controller`.
+But for now, we still need *our* import because it loads routes from AppBundle.

-But we *do* need to make two small changes. *Even* though we'll keep the `AppBundle` directory, we are *not* going to actually *register* it as a bundle anymore.
+But we *do* need to make two small changes. *Even* though we'll keep the `AppBundle` directory for now, we are *not* going to actually *register* it as a bundle anymore.
 Yep, `AppBundle.php` can be deleted: we just *don't* need bundles anymore.

 But to make this work, we need to replace `@AppBundle` with a normal path:
 `../src/AppBundle/Controller`.